-Allspice or Jamaican pepper is a berry that, due to its complex taste, is an excellent substitute for the three aromas it unites: cloves, a hint of nutmeg and cinnamon, and bay leaf.
+Allspice or Jamaican pepper is a berry that, due to its complex flavor, is an excellent substitute for the three aromas it unites: cloves, a touch of nutmeg and cinnamon, and bay leaf.
 But allspice is also peppery.
-It is not for nothing that allspice is nicknamed 'allspice'.
+It is not without reason that allspice is nicknamed 'allspice'.

 Like other pseudo-peppers, allspice contains a pungent substance, in this case gingerol, which we know from ginger.
-A pimento berry also unites the aromas of cinnamon, nutmeg and cloves, and is therefore called 'allspice'.
-The berry has had these names since its first introduction by the British in the early 17th century.
-A century earlier, Columbus had discovered the spice in Jamaica, and gave it the name Jamaican pepperberry, assuming it was related to a (real) pepper.
+An allspice berry also combines the aromas of cinnamon, nutmeg and cloves, and is therefore called 'allspice'.
+The berry has had these names since the British first introduced it in the early 17th century.
+A century earlier, Columbus had discovered the spice in Jamaica, and gave it the name Jamaican pepperberry, thinking he was dealing with a (real) pepper.

-In the 17th century, the British did everything they could to control trade by hindering the spread of the plant.
-They could know that birds would throw a spanner in the works.
+The British did everything they could to control trade in the 17th century by hindering the spread of the plant.
+They should have known that birds would throw a spanner in the works.
 These spread the seed as far as Hawaii.
-Incidentally, allspice grew not only in Jamaica, but in numerous places in the Greater Antilles.
-The Pimenta diocia still only grows in the western hemisphere.
+By the way, allspice grew not only in Jamaica, but in numerous places in the Greater Antilles.
+Pimenta dioica still only grows in the Western Hemisphere.

 Jamaica is the main producer, with 70% of world trade.
 Our - organically grown - allspice comes from Guatemala.
 After picking, the berries are left alone for a short time to allow the flavor to develop.
 Only then are the berries dried.

-Allspice is obviously a must in Caribbean cuisine, but also in Middle Eastern cuisines, such as Palestinian cuisine.
-Britain has such a special relationship with 'allspice' that it is even used in cake.
-In France allspice is also called the berry 'quatre épices', after the three main aromas of cloves, cinnamon, nutmeg and ginger.
+Allspice is obviously a must in Caribbean cuisine, but also in the kitchens of the Middle East, such as Palestinian cuisine.
+Britain has such a special bond with 'allspice' that it is even used in cakes.
+In France, allspice is also called the berry 'quatre épices', after the three main aromas of cloves, cinnamon and nutmeg and ginger.

 The fresh allspice berries are not used, only the dried ones.
-It is used as a substitute for bay leaf in broths, in meat products and sausages, with game, fish (the Spanish escabeche) and in ragouts and marinades.
-In addition, allspice is very tasty with pear or apple, and in rice porridge!
-In the English kitchen you will find numerous baked dishes and desserts with allspice.
+This is used as a substitute for bay leaf in broths, in meats and sausages, with game, fish (the Spanish escabeche) and in ragouts and marinades.
+In addition, allspice is very tasty with pears or apples, and in rice porridge!
+In English cuisine you will find numerous baking dishes and desserts with allspice.

-The all-spice character of allspice is evident from the following short list of aromatic substances in the berry:
+The all-spice character of allspice is evident from the following brief list of aromatic substances in the berry:

-- eugenol, the characteristic scent of cloves, nutmeg, cinnamon, basil and bay leaf
+- eugenol, the characteristic scent of cloves, nutmeg, cinnamon, basil and laurel

-- β-phellandrene, a pleasant mint and citrus flavour
+- β-phellandrene, a pleasant mint and citrus flavor

 - α-humulene, woody, as in hops (humulus lupulus)